tldr-pages/tldr/pages/linux/updpkgsums.md

 # updpkgsums

 > Update the checksums of the sources in a `PKGBUILD.
-> Unless a prexisting hashing algorithm is used, SHA256 will be used.
+> Unless a preexisting hashing algorithm is used, SHA256 will be used.
 > More information: <https://manned.org/updpkgsums>.

 - Update the checksums in a `PKGBUILD`: